 Lastly, overbaking the cake is a serious crime (just joking).
 Always perform the toothpick test before deciding if the cake is ready.

-For microwave convection users, check your cake 5 minutes early then the suggested time in the recipe.
+For microwave convection users, check your cake 5 minutes early than the suggested time in the recipe.
 And this trick always helps to get the perfectly baked cake.

 Eggless Cake: use ¼ cup plain Greek yogurt or a thick curd instead of egg in the recipe.
 Try my eggless chocolate cake.
 It’s pure chocolate bliss!

 Gluten-Free Cake: substitute all-purpose flour with almond flour for delectable, nutty strawberry cake.

 Strawberry Sheet Cake: similarly, prepare the batter and bake it in a 9×13-inch sheet pan.
 Don’t forget to layer the strawberries on top before baking.

 Strawberry Cake looks fabulous on its own.
 To make it more inviting, you can: